 Active Learning Theory vs Interactive Reinforcement

-Interactive Reinforcement is great when you need to reinforce difficult concepts (perhaps in one of the earlier times a learner has been exposed to content), where learners might not be expected to be able to “figure out” the answer.
-Active Learning, in this case, may even frustrate the learner, as they don’t feel like they’ve had enough support to complete the question they’re being asked.
+Interactive reinforcement is great when trainers need to reinforce difficult concepts where learners might not be expected to be able to “figure out” the answer.
+Active learning is best when you’re trying to activate their critical thinking skills and learn on their own.
+But, in some cases, it can frustrate the learner if they don’t have enough support to find the right answer to a question.

-In fact, this is a major challenge of using Active Learning – you need to know your learners’ capabilities well to ensure they don’t give up on trying to answer a question because they feel it’s unfair.
-Done poorly, Active Learning runs the risk of losing learners’ attention and negatively impacting retention.
+This is one of the major challenges of using active learning.
+You need to know your learners’ capabilities well to make sure that they don’t give up on trying the learning activities.
+When done poorly, active learning runs the risk of losing learners’ attention and negatively impacting retention.

 Luckily, we have EdApp’s vast course library to make sure you incorporate active learning properly into your training program.
 The courses found here are already built-in with microlearning and gamification in mind.
 All you have to do is deliver them to your learners and you’re ready to go.